 College Student Program

 - Attend a group information session.
-If interested in attending a session for fall 2018, please call the Friends' office beginning the week of August 13, 2018.
+If interested in attending a session for spring 2019, please call the Friends' office beginning the week of December 10, 2018.

 - Schedule a personal interview with one of our volunteer coordinators.
 You will learn about available volunteer opportunities at this meeting.

 - Participate in a health appointment with URMC's Department of Occupational and Environmental Medicine.
 (There is no charge for this, nor need to schedule.
 All arrangements will be made for you through Friends of Strong.)

 - Commit to a minimum of three to four hours of volunteer activities per week for one semester.
 Some departments require a two-semester commitment.